Angelo Savoldi: Professional wrestling career

 Fornini's brother Lou was a professional wrestler in New York, and so Fornini approached New York promoter Jack Pfefer.
 Pfefer christened him "Angelo Savoldi", and, billed as the brother of Joe Savoldi, he began wrestling in 1937.
 By 1938, Savoldi was regularly wrestling throughout the Northeastern United States.
 During World War II, Fornini joined the United States Navy.
 He later worked in Puerto Rico, becoming the first American to main event in that region.

 It was in the 1950s that Savoldi became a star in the Oklahoma region, as a junior heavyweight (a term for lightweight).
 Wrestling as a heel (villainous character), he held the NWA World Junior Heavyweight Championship three times between 1958 and 1964.
 In Oklahoma, Savoldi feuded with Danny Hodge.
 On May 27, 1960, Savoldi and Hodge were facing off in a match, when Savoldi was stabbed with a pen knife by an angry fan that turned out to be Hodge's father.

-Savoldi finished his in-ring career with the World Wide Wrestling Federation (now World Wrestling Entertainment) from 1963 to 1972 putting over the promotion's faces.
+Savoldi finished his in-ring career with the World Wide Wrestling Federation (now WWE) from 1963 to 1972 putting over the promotion's faces.
 He was also a trainer of younger wrestlers, with Jack Brisco and Hercules Ayala Cortez among them.
 In the 1970s Savoldi was a minority business partner in the WWWF.

 In 1984 Angelo, with his sons Mario, Tom and Joseph Savoldi, established International Championship Wrestling (ICW) in the Northeastern region.
 Joseph was a featured wrestler for the promotion.
 Angelo received the Lifetime Achievement Award from the Cauliflower Alley Club in 2003, and was inducted into the Professional Wrestling Hall of Fame in 2004.